julwrites/blog/src/content/projects/2023_07_01_Raspberry_Pi_USB_Camera.md

 ## Raspberry Pi 3B+ and Pi Camera

-I followed this [article](https://www.raspberrypi.com/tutorials/plug-and-play-raspberry-pi-usb-webcam/) from Raspberry Pi's official website, which was the only one claiming it could run on Raspberry Pi 3B+ (which was the only Pi I had free which was able to plug in my rather old Pi Camera rev1.3).
+I followed this [article](https://www.raspberrypi.com/tutorials/plug-and-play-raspberry-pi-usb-webcam/) from Raspberry Pi's official website, which was the only one claiming it could run on Raspberry Pi 3B+ (which was the only Pi I had free which was able to plug in my 5MP Pi Camera rev1.3 FFC).
+There were others - including this one - which claimed to work well with the Pi Zero W, but I didn't have the FFC for that, and I wanted to see if I could get it working without having to buy anything more.

 After a lot of trial and error, I finally came down to booting up the Pi and then trying to start up the script manually so that I could observe the output.
 This showed me 'no cameras available', and after a little digging with this error message, I unearthed this [libcamera Github issue](https://github.com/raspberrypi/libcamera-apps/issues/125).